-Meanwhile, their employers are hemorrhaging money on metabolic disease.
+Walk into any gym in America and you'll find people weighing chicken breast, counting protein grams, logging every bite like stockbrokers watching the market.
+They're tracking macros—and paying for the privilege.
+Meanwhile, their employers are spending a fortune on metabolic disease.
 We're talking $327 billion annually just for Type 2 diabetes.
 Add in obesity-related claims at $8,067 extra per affected employee per year, and you start to see why CFOs can't sleep at night.

-Here's what nobody in the benefits world is talking about: those employees tracking macros on their own time?
-They're generating the most valuable preventive health data that exists.
-They're just doing it in a vacuum, disconnected from their actual healthcare, with zero employer support.
+Here's what few in benefits are saying: those employees tracking macros on their own time?
+They're generating the most valuable preventive health data out there.
+Just doing it in a vacuum, cut off from their actual healthcare, with zero employer support.
+And that disconnect is costing you a fortune.

 Why Your Wellness Program Keeps Failing